 You need to ensure you know where you are at all times.
 The best way to do this is to have a zoning map, use a GPS to monitor your location, have a GPS with marine park zoning charts, ensure you know how zones are displayed, and if necessary cross check your location with a zoning map.
 Visit the zoning webpage for more information on marine park zoning.

 The Queensland Recreational Fishing app provides information on fishing, zoning and other regulations and can be used to keep an eye on your location within zones.
 It can be downloaded on iTunes or GooglePlay.

 Surveillance patrols run day and night and are undertaken by a number of agencies and include large offshore and small inshore vessel patrols, fixed-wing aircrafts, helicopters and land-based patrols.

 Incidents of illegal activity are addressed through warning letters and infringement notices for matters of a less serious nature, whilst investigations and court prosecution are used for more serious and illegal commercial activity.

 Penalties for offences against Marine Park and other environmental legislation are substantial and reflect the environmental value of the World Heritage Area and the significant impact that illegal activity can have.
 Common offences and penalties include:

-- Fishing in the Conservation Park (Yellow) Zone using more than 1 line, one hook, per person carries a possible maximum penalty of 1,000 penalty units if prosecuted in court, or can be addressed by way of an infringement notice of 4 penalty units (=$720).
+- Fishing in the Conservation Park (Yellow) Zone using more than 1 line, one hook, per person carries a possible maximum penalty of 1000 penalty units (currently equivalent to $222,000) if prosecuted in court, or can be addressed by way of an infringement notice of 4 penalty units (=$888).

 Reporting suspected illegal activity